TeaLeafMedia/TeaLeaf_CyberSec/README.md

 - FileBeat 7.6.1 & MetricBeat 7.6.1

 These Beats allow us to collect the following information from each machine:
 - FileBeat collects log data.
-For example, you could have it gather info on WiFi networks joined and have it alert you if a WiFi network not on a whitelist was connected to.
+For example, you could have it gather info on WiFi networks joined to check if a WiFi network not on a whitelist was connected to.
 - MetricBeat collects system metrics.
 For example, you can set it to collect information on CPU information of your Web VMs to check for unusual CPU usage.

 ### Using the Playbook